taishi-i/awesome-ChatGPT-repositories/README.md

  * [subtitle-translator](https://github.com/gnehs/subtitle-translator) - Translate subtitle using ChatGPT
  * [ai-code-translator](https://github.com/mckaywrigley/ai-code-translator) - Use AI to translate code from one language to another.
  * [chatgpt-i18n](https://github.com/observedobserver/chatgpt-i18n) - Translate your locale json files with AI assistance.
- * [platform](https://github.com/cognosisai/platform) - @miehrmantraut @parth007_96 love it! things you'll probably have to think of to do this:1) gpt models may not know as much about datalog as they do sql. this can be addressed two ways: fine-tuning and k-shotting examples.
  * [minds](https://github.com/dosco/minds) - MindsJS - Build AI powered workflows easily
  * [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp) - Locally run an Instruction-Tuned Chat-Style LLM
  * [ChatARKit](https://github.com/trzy/chatarkit) - Using ChatGPT to create AR experiences with natural language.